magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 **Issue: Label not created for DHL shipments**.
 The **Length**, **Width**, and **Height** fields of the Admin Create Packages window in the checkout workflow are disabled when adding a bundle product to a package. <!--- AC-1764-->

-## Highlights
+## {{ site.data.var.ee }} 2.4.4-beta2 highlights

-Look for the following highlights in this release.
+The following highlights are introduced in this release.

 ### Platform enhancements